richafnu/Viva/Viva/learning/linkedin-learning-free-courses.md

 You can view the free LinkedIn courses in Viva by putting the search query `premium:false` and choosing **LinkedIn Learning** in the provider filter.

-Learners in your organization need the following to access [LinkedIn premium content] (https://learning.linkedin.com):
+Learners in your organization need the following to access [LinkedIn premium content](https://learning.linkedin.com):

 1. Viva Suite or Viva Learning license
 2. LinkedIn Learning subscription